A romantic wedding in Cancun enjoying the excellent service of the Hotel Riu Caribe

 We kindly ask you to verify the procedure that you will have to follow in order to legalize your marriage in your country, as sometimes an apostille is required.
 If you need to Apostille your Marriage Certificate, please be advised that you will have to cover the amount of this service.

-- For Religious (Symbolic) or Renewal of Vows ceremonies:: The couple will receive a marriage certificate without legal bearing on the wedding day.
+- Symbolic Ceremonies or Renewal of Vows: The couple will receive a marriage certificate without legal bearing on the wedding day.